Thisable-Dev/md-thisable/README.md

 To make it easier to grant access to application, we provide login feature using Google Authentication.

 ## 2. BISINDO (Bahasa Isyarat Indonesia) Translator
 This feature helps us to translate Indonesian sign language words.
-This feature developed by using ML Kit as a real time detection package
+This feature developed by using ML Kit as a real time detection package.

 ## 3. Object Detection Feature
 This feature helps find objects around you.
-This feature developed by using ML Kit as a real time detection package
+This feature developed by using ML Kit as a real time detection package.

 ## 4. Text Detection Feature
 This feature help read text in front of you.
 This feature developed by using Cloud Vision API provided by the Cloud Computing team.